Return to Never Land: Box office

 The film opened at the third position at the box office behind Crossroads and John Q with $11.9 million.
-Return to Never Land grossed $48.4 million domestically and $66.7 million overseas, for a worldwide gross of $112.1 million, against a production budget of $20 million.
+Return to Never Land grossed $48.4 million domestically and $66.7 million overseas, for a worldwide gross of $115.1 million, against a production budget of $20 million.
 It was before DVD sales, which had been the initially planned market for the film.

 Critical response

-On review aggregator website Rotten Tomatoes the film has an approval rating of 45% based on 97 reviews, and an average rating of 5.5/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 45% based on 97 reviews, and an average rating of 5.5/10.
 The site's critical consensus reads, "With its forgettable songs and lackluster story, this new Pan will surely entertain kids, but will feel more like a retread to adults."
 On Metacritic, the film has a weighted average score of 49 out of 100, based on 26 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Film critic Roger Ebert gave the film three stars out of four and praised the vocal performances of Burton and Weaver, especially Burton's, though he expressed surprise for not having the two actors sing any of the movie's songs.
+Film critic Roger Ebert gave the film three stars out of four and praised the vocal performances of Burton and Weaver, especially Burton's, though he expressed surprise the movie's songs were not sung by the voice actors.
 Peter Bradshaw of The Guardian published a negative review by calling the film a "completely uninspired cartoon sequel", dismissing it as a very dull retread of the original film.
+Nell Minow of Common Sense Media gave the film two stars out of five, saying remarks that it was "pleasant but forgettable sequel to Disney classic."